Product Stewardship at Sumitomo Chemical

 As for risk assessments of product safety, it is necessary to assess the risks of chemical substances in products as well as the risks associated with product applications and uses.
-Taking into consideration not only their use by our direct customers but also the use and disposal of such products by their endusers, we conduct risk assessments of applications and uses using failure mode and effects analysis (FMEA)*1 and other methods in addition to chemical substance risk assessments.
+Taking into consideration not only their use by our direct customers but also the use and disposal of such products by their end-users, we conduct risk assessments of applications and uses using failure mode and effects analysis (FMEA)*4 and other methods in addition to chemical substance risk assessments.
 Sumitomo Chemical conducts rigorous risk assessments of new products and reassesses items already on the market.
-In fiscal 2018, we performed 61 risk assessments, including 22 reassessments.
+In fiscal 2019, we performed 73 risk assessments, including 38 reassessments.
 Going forward, we will continue to conduct rigorous risk assessments of new products and steadily proceed with reassessments of products already on the market.
 By fiscal 2020, we plan to complete risk reassessments of all our products.
 In addition, we are supporting Group companies in conducting similar product risk assessments and countermeasures.

 Providing Products and Services of Stable Quality

-Sumitomo Chemical is proud to provide its customers with products and services from a variety of fields centered on chemicals.
-In order to continue to supply our customers with products and services of stable quality, we have established quality assurance systems based on quality management systems and manufacturing and quality management guidelines, such as ISO 9001*2 and GMP,*3 appropriate for each product and service.
+The Sumitomo Chemical Group is proud to provide its customers with products and services from a variety of fields centered on chemicals.
+In order to continue to supply our customers with products and services of stable quality, we have established quality assurance systems based on quality management systems and manufacturing and quality management guidelines, such as ISO 9001*5 and GMP,*6 appropriate for each product and service.
 In addition to maintaining thorough day-to-day product quality control, we are committed to further improving product quality.

-Unfortunately, in fiscal 2018, there were four major product quality problems recorded by Group companies.
-Working to determine the causes of each of these problems, we are promoting strict preventive measures.
+However, in fiscal 2019, there were three major product quality problems recorded by the Sumitomo Chemical Group.
+Working to determine the causes underlying these problems, we are promoting strict preventive measures.

-In order to continue supplying products and services of stable quality worldwide while addressing growing supply chain diversification accompanying its business expansion and the increasingly sophisticated needs of customers, the Group is enhancing its global quality assurance system through measures that include strengthening management of overseas suppliers and contractors.
-We are also improving quality assurance (including quality compliance) at all Group companies by developing countermeasures to quality problems based on relevant information about incidents occurring within the Group and sharing information on the state of product quality and safety at Group companies.
+We are also improving quality assurance (including quality compliance) for the entire Group by widely disseminating information on responses to quality problems that arise within the Group and sharing activities and information related to product quality and safety.
+Furthermore, in order to continue supplying products and services of stable quality worldwide while addressing growing supply chain diversification accompanying its business expansion and the increasingly sophisticated needs of customers, the Group is enhancing its global quality assurance system through measures that include strengthening management of overseas suppliers and contractors.

 The Information Sharing System and Ensuring thorough Compliance